 In 1951, a group of children claimed the Devil cornered them while they were playing at the Duport Clubhouse in Gibbstown.
 The creature then "bounded away without hurting anyone."

 In 1961, two couples parked in the Pine Barrens heard a loud screech followed by a car roof smashing in.
 They fled the scene, but returned to see the Devil flying through the trees, "taking out huge chunks of bark as it went along."

 A forest ranger driving along the Mullica River in southern New Jersey found his path blocked by a six-foot creature with "horns and matted black fur."

-A woman heard scraping noises on her bedroom window.
-She saw a seven foot tall, grayish brown creature that looked like a horse or dog.
+In 2001, a woman heard scraping noises on her bedroom window.
+She saw a seven foot tall, grayish brown creature that looked like a horse or dog looking in.

-A family driving on a November night through Pine Barrens spotted a dark brown creature crouched in a tree.
-The creature had black wings, a horse face, pointed ears, amber eyes and hooved feet.
+In 2002, a family driving on a November night through Pine Barrens spotted a dark brown creature crouched in a tree.
+The creature had black wings, a horse face, pointed ears, amber eyes, and hooved feet.

-Two men left a campfire to investigate a screeching noise and were chased by an eight-foot tall winged creature with a horse or goat head, and red glowing eyes.
-Later, they made casts of the hoof prints but an expert hunter couldn't identify them.
+In 2007, two men left a campfire to investigate a screeching noise.
+They were chased by an eight-foot tall winged creature with a horse or goat head and red glowing eyes.
+Later, they made casts of the hoofprints, but an expert hunter couldn't identify them.

-One October afternoon, a student was walking his dog in the woods by his home when he came upon a winged creature crouched behind a bush.
+One October afternoon in 2008, a student was walking his dog in the woods by his home when he came upon a winged creature crouched behind a bush.
 It screeched, then flew into a tree overhead.
 The boy described the creature as having a three-foot wing span and features of a mixture of different animals.